Antoñete: First steps into bullfighting

 In 1946, Antoñete gained experience at capeas in smaller towns.
 It was in this year that he fought and slew his first calf.
 A novillero between 1949 and 1952, he donned the suit of lights for the first time in 1949 in a spectacle called "Los charros mejicanos" (or "mexicanos" in some sources; "The Mexican Rustics"), organized by the company that ran Las Ventas.

 Antoñete made his début with picadores on 18 February 1951 in Barcelona, alternating with Pablo Lozano and Manolo Sevilla, with bull calves furnished by the Brothers Zambrano ranch.

 On 5 June 1952, Antoñete then presented himself at Las Ventas, sharing the billing with Manuel Perea "Boni" and Mariano Martín Aguilar "Carriles", and together fighting calves laid on by the ranch Don Nicasio López Navalón.

 Becoming a matador

-Antoñete took his alternativa on 8 March 1953 in a very familiar place: Castellón de la Plana, his family's wartime refuge.
-Standing as "godfather" on this occasion was the bullfighter Julio Aparicio Martínez while Pedro Martínez González "Pedrés" stood as the witness.
-The bulls for the occasion were supplied by the ranch Don Francisco Chica, the one for Antoñete's alternativa being named Carvajal.
+Antoñete took his alternativa on 8 March 1953 in Castellón de la Plana.
+It was a familiar area to him as his family had sheltered there during wartime.
+Standing as "godfather" on this occasion was the bullfighter Julio Aparicio Martínez, while Pedro Martínez González "Pedrés" stood as the witness.
+The bulls for the occasion were supplied by the ranch Don Francisco Chica.
+The one for Antoñete's alternativa was named Carvajal.